Makes about 3 cups (720 ml)

 - Strip the leaves from the mint, leaving the top tuft of leaves attached to make garnishes for the juleps

-- Add cinnamon, star anise, and rum to the pouch and use the displacement method (Archimedes’ Principle) to remove the air and zip the seal.
+- Put the mint leaves, sugar, and water into a large (gallon/3.8 liter) zip-closure cooking pouch and use the displacement method (Archimedes’ Principle) to remove the air and zip the seal.

-- Remove from the water bath and immediately submerge in an ice bath (half ice/half water) to stop the fruit from continuing to cook.
+- Remove the pouch from the water bath and quick chill, submerged in ice water (half ice/half water) for 15 to 20 minutes.

 - Strain the liquid through a sieve to remove the solids.

 - Add the vodka to the infusion to extend the shelf life and decant the finished product into a clean bottle with a lid or stopper.
 Store in refrigerator for up to 4 weeks to use in cocktails, such as our Mint Juleps (recipe below), or add to iced tea or sparkling water for a festive non-alcoholic libation